MicrosoftDocs/azure-docs/articles/expressroute/expressroute-move.md

  - Create/update/get/delete virtual network links to classic virtual networks
  - Create/update/get/delete virtual network link authorizations for cross-subscription connectivity

-You will not be able to perform the following classic operations when "allowClassicOperations" is set to TRUE:
+You cannot perform the following classic operations when "allowClassicOperations" is set to TRUE:

  - Create/update/get/delete Border Gateway Protocol (BGP) peerings for Azure private, Azure public, and Microsoft peerings
  - Delete ExpressRoute circuits

 ## Classic to Resource Manager communication

 The ExpressRoute circuit acts like a bridge between the classic and Resource Manager deployment models.
-Traffic between virtual machines deployed in virtual networks in the classic deployment model and those deployed in virtual networks in the Resource Manager deployment model flow through the ExpressRoute if both virtual networks are linked to the same ExpressRoute circuit.
+Traffic between virtual machines in virtual networks in the classic deployment model and those in virtual networks in the Resource Manager deployment model flows through the ExpressRoute if both virtual networks are linked to the same ExpressRoute circuit.

 Aggregate throughput is limited by the throughput capacity of the virtual network gateway.
 Traffic does not enter the connectivity provider's networks or your networks in such cases.
 Traffic flow between the virtual networks is fully contained within the Microsoft network.